 In common with many not-for-profit organizations, the organization derives revenue from fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the years ended June, 30, 2021 and 2020, current assets as at June 30, 2021 and 2020 and net assets as at July 1 and June 30 for both the 2021 and 2020 years.
-Our audit opinion on the financial statements for the year ended June 30, 2020 was modified accordingly because of the possible effects of this limitation of scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donation revenue, excess of revenues over expenses, and cash flows from operations for the years ended June, 30, 2022 and 2021, current assets as at June 30, 2022 and 2021 and net assets as at July 1 and June 30 for both the 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended June 30, 2021 was modified accordingly because of the possible effects of this limitation of scope.